 I am here!
 20 years after I first started a massage course, having followed a twisty and varied path I have got here.
-I have created a beautiful therapy space (if I do say so myself), I have completed my training (although learning never stops), and I am practising, sharing my massage skills with people who want, and often need meaningful touch to ease their troubles.
+I have created a beautiful therapy space (if I do say so myself), I have completed my training (although learning never stops), and I am practising, sharing my massage skills with people who want, and often need meaningful touch.

 I have been interested in massage since my teenage years, both the neuroscience of touch and the experience.
 As a psychologist and systemic practitioner I have worked with people who had experienced differing levels of trauma.
 This gave me the opportunity to observe how this had effected their body, mind and reactions to new ideas as well as what enabled them to make changes and progress in their journeys.
-As I became increasingly filled with a sense that ‘talking’ interventions were missing something I developed my knowledge of mindfulness, the impact of breathing and the role of body awareness in creating the possibility to change.
+As I became increasingly filled with a sense that ‘talking’ interventions were missing something.
+I explored what that might be and developed my knowledge of awareness, the impact of breathing and the role of body awareness in creating the possibility of change.

 In 2018 I started my training to become a Biodynamic massage therapist at the Cambridge Body Psychotherapy Centre.
 Biodynamic massage holds as its central tenet that the mind and the body are intimately entwined.
 Bringing together knowledge from neuroscience, biology, and psychotherapy / psychiatry the central tenet of biodynamic massage is that both our bodies and our minds hold the journey and experiences of our life.
 Seeing both as interlinked opens up ways of working that integrate our selves to become a whole rather that viewing ourselves as made up of separate parts.
 My personal experience of stress and anxiety has demonstrated this to me.
 As has my experience of learning how to regain my health and keep my balance.